retifrav/rclone-rc-web-gui/README.md

 Obviously, since the queue is implemented on the client side, it's only your browser who knows about it, so if you add more operations from a different host, browser, or even a different tab in the same browser - all of them will go in parallel.

 That also means that once you close the browser or just this tab, the queue will no longer exist.
-However, all the ongoing transfers will of course still be there, as they are already being handled by `rclone` ([_async = true](https://rclone.org/rc/#running-asynchronous-jobs-with-async-true)).
+However, all the ongoing transfers will of course still be there, as they are already being handled by `rclone` (*[_async = true](https://rclone.org/rc/#running-asynchronous-jobs-with-async-true)*).

-### Search

-Having a long list of files, one would like to be able to quickly find a file of interest.
-But as web-browser's own search (`CTRL/CMD + F`) already works fine, I see no point in implementing my own search.

 ## Support